ghosert/VimProject/note-taking/zybuluo-improvement.md

 - [x] git clone again productproject from github in production.
 - [x] not allowing qiniu referer empty blocks the traffic to download installation files, but it also makess pictures blocked in downloaded pdf, resolve this by introduce client.zybuluo.com which does not allow empty referer anymore.
 - [x] database in mysql docker takes 130GB now, the data is coming from production. if we need that much data, can we re-use the small dataset in home-pc

+## Integrate Chatgpt to detect and block bad note when publishing

+- [ ] Integrate Chatgpt API
+- [ ] build a prompt file system to store all kinds of prompt including the one to detect and block the bad note
+- [ ] When publishing note, call Chatgpt API with prompt to detect and block the bad note, also mark the note and in some way warn me to review

 ## Fix Plan for Zybuluo